Pulicat Lake Bird Sanctuary: Fauna

+The sanctuary is rich in invertebrate life including planktons, molluscs, insects, coelenterates and crustaceans.
+Jackal, Jungle cat, Black napped hare; are a few of the mammalian species inhabiting the Sanctuary.

 The sanctuary has many greater flamingos.
-It also attracts many migratory birds and also is a feeding and nesting ground for aquatic and terrestrial birds such as pelicans, storks, etc. The biodiversity of this lake attracts hundreds of thousands of visitors per year.
+It attracts many migratory birds and also is a feeding and nesting ground for aquatic and terrestrial birds such as pelicans, storks, etc. The biodiversity of this lake attracts hundreds of thousands of visitors per year.

 Threats

 Pulicat Lake may disappear within 100 years by being filled up with silt.
 Efforts by government and private non-governmental organizations are working to halt lake destruction.
 The Art & Architecture Research, Development and Education (AARDE) Foundation does regular activities at Pazhaverkadu to create awareness on the vanishing lagoon.